CryptoBrokersGlobal/Network-Glossary/Node.md

      through the https://wallet.turtlenetwork.eu.

 Validating:
-    This node is not rewarded and only helps to keep the network more resilients.
+    This node is not rewarded and only helps to keep the network more resilient.

     Install TurtleNetwork Node
         https://documentation.turtlenetwork.eu/nodeowners/how-to-setup-a-new-node.html